Competitive Exclusion in an Artificial Foraging Ecosystem: Introduction

-A leading framework for theory on competitive exclusion in community ecology is "modern coexistence theory" \citep{chesson,barab}.
-This framework formulates the Lokta-Volterra equations for population density, using a concept of resident and invasive species to define stable coexistence \citep{arm,kan}, and maps these requirements onto the coefficients (or functions) in Lokta-Volterra equations.
-This approach can be applied to seasonal variation of the environment, identifying temporal and spatial niches including a storage effect \citep{chessMech}.
+A leading framework for theory on competitive exclusion in community ecology is \textquote{modern coexistence theory} (MCT) \citep{chessMech,chesson2018,barab}.
+This framework formulates the Lokta-Volterra equations for population density, using a concept of resident and invasive species to define stable coexistence \citep{armstrong,kan}, and maps these requirements onto the coefficients (or functions) in Lokta-Volterra equations.
+This approach is often applied to temporal variation of the environment and less frequently to spatial variations \citep{chesson1981models,chesson2000general}.
 Numerical solutions of the Lokta-Volterra equations with (assumed) models and distributions provide a second approach for understanding competitive exclusion \citep{ovask,huisman}.
-For two species consuming the same resource over multiple seasons, direct numerical integration of the Lokta-Volterra equations with constant coefficients produced one of the first explorations of the environmental parameter space \citep{koch}.
-The species populations were numerically solved over the spring/summer growing season, then species populations were reduced 40-fold for the start of next season.
+For two species consuming the same resource over multiple seasons, direct numerical integration of the Lokta-Volterra equations with constant coefficients produced one of the first explorations of coexistence for varying environments over time \citep{koch}.
+The species densities were numerically solved over the spring/summer growing season, then these densities were reduced 40-fold for the start of next season.
 This process was repeated for many seasons.
-Stable cycles, particularity with noise added to the spring initial populations, enabled identification of zones of coexistence based on Lokta-Volterra coefficients.
+Stable cycles, particularity with noise added to the spring initial populations, enabled identification of narrow zones of coexistence based on Lokta-Volterra coefficients.